March for Life (Washington, D.C.): 2011–2019

 In 2011, speakers included House Majority Leader Eric Cantor, House Majority Whip Kevin McCarthy, and several other members of the U.S. Congress, including then-Representative Mike Pence.

 In 2013, presenters included U.S. House Speaker John Boehner (via a pre-recorded video address), former senator and candidate for the 2012 Republican Party presidential nomination Rick Santorum, as well as other members of Congress.

 In 2016, Republican presidential candidate Carly Fiorina took part in the march.

 In 2017, the march included Vice President Mike Pence, Kellyanne Conway, the Presidential Counselor, the Archbishop of New York Cardinal Timothy M. Dolan, anti-abortion activist Abby Johnson, and NFL player Benjamin Watson.
 Vice President Pence attended and spoke at the march, becoming the first vice president and the then highest-ranking federal official to do so.
 Pence was also one of the speakers at the 2010 march while serving as representative of Indiana’s 6th congressional district.

 In 2018, President Donald Trump addressed the 45th march via satellite from the White House Rose Garden, becoming the first U.S. President to address the rally using this technology.
 The march was attended by U.S. House Speaker Paul Ryan, Democratic Illinois Representative Dan Lipinski, former NFL center Matt Birk, and former NFL quarterback Tim Tebow's mother Pam.

 In 2019, Trump addressed the crowd via satellite and Pence spoke at the event in person.
 The President said, "I will always defend the first right in our Declaration of Independence: the right to life."
 Political commentator Ben Shapiro also spoke at the event.

 2020–present

 On January 24, 2020, incumbent President Trump became the first U.S. president to attend and speak at the March for Life.

 In 2022, two current Republican and one former Democratic House members spoke: Chris Smith, Julia Letlow, and Dan Lipinski.

 House Majority Leader Steve Scalise and Representative Chris Smith, co-chair of the Congressional Pro-Life Caucus, addressed the crowd at the 2023 March, as did Mississippi Attorney General Lynn Fitch.

+In 2024, Speaker of the House Mike Johnson, who was born from an unplanned pregnancy, spoke to the crowd.

+In 2025, newly inaugurated Vice President JD Vance made a speech at the event, saying, "I want more babies in the United States of America."